 In the Part-Time MBA program ranking, deans and directors from all accredited business schools rate the academic quality of other accredited programs through a survey process initiated in fall.
 For the second year in a row, Goizueta saw an increase in its part-time MBA peer assessment, a key metric in the survey that amounts to 50% of the overall score.
-This new ranking of 11th in the nation places Goizueta’s Part-Time MBA as the best in the Southeast two years running, further solidifying the program’s distinction.
+This new ranking of 11th in the nation further solidifies the Goizueta Part-Time MBA program’s distinction as the best in the Southeast.

 The Executive MBA ranking methodology relies solely on peer assessment through a survey distributed to all accredited business schools featuring an executive program.
 The ranking does not award an overall score, however, Goizueta remained among the top 20 programs and reported the third highest overall percentage for students with employment at graduation among the top 20 list.